mbortoloti/damped-newton-new-linesearch/README.md

 In [1] we present simulations of Algorithm 1 (Damped Newton with a new linesearch) and Algorithm 3 (Damped Newton method given in [2]).

-Both codes can be started from Matlab file "main.m" in each folder problem (jointdiagonalization or nonconservative).
+Both codes can be started from Matlab file "main.m" in each folder problem (jointdiagonalization, AcadFunctProblem or nonconservative).